 - In the Marvel Universe, the Taskmaster can copy any ability he sees perfectly.
 When he was little, he used this to perfectly mimic a dive when he was unable to swim and almost drowned as a result.

-- In a Star Wars one-shot comic, Boba Fett is hired to track down the man who killed a crime lord's son and kill him.
+- Star Wars: In a one-shot comic, Boba Fett is hired to track down the man who killed a crime lord's son and kill him.
 Turns out, Boba Fett was the one who killed the boss's son, and the job was a setup to allow his other son to get revenge.
 After fighting against hordes of scrapyard droids, Fett douses the guy in oil and lights him on fire.
-Naturally, he runs screaming into a nearby pool to put himself out—remembering immediately afterwards that he can't swim.
+Naturally, he runs screaming into a nearby pool to put himself out — remembering immediately afterwards that he can't swim.
 As he watches him drown, Fett aptly remarks "No smarter than your brother."

 - In The Gamers:

-Aren't you forgetting something?
-Ambrose:
+Game Master: Aren't you forgetting something?

 - In Anne of Green Gables, Anne starts a writer's club.
 She writes a story in which two women fall in love with the same man, and the man falls in love with one of them.
 The other woman gets jealous, and eventually pushes her friend off a bridge into a river.
 The man they were fighting over jumps in to rescue her, but he can't swim, and both of them drown.